ValdiviaDev/RTS-balancing-research/docs/README.md

 ***If you want to know a more general approach on how to make a level in any video game, I advise you to read this [article](https://gamedevelopment.tutsplus.com/tutorials/a-beginners-guide-to-designing-video-game-levels--cms-25662).***

+# Artificial Intelligence

+Artificial intelligence is an important aspect to balance in a 1 player RTS game, because with an unbalanced AI, every other aspect of to balance in the game would be useless, as the strategy would not //////

+How to balance an AI in this types of games and  mostly every other game, is determined on how hard do you want to make the game.

+Ways of making hard AI:
+1. Give them more resourcces
+2. Explore build order possibilities

 # Final Things To Highlight